mjijackson/strata/SPEC.md

                       original header name (e.g. "httpAccept" and
                       "httpUserAgent").

-The environment must not contain the properties httpContentType or httpContentLength (use contentType and contentLength instead).

-In addition to these, the environment may include the following Strata-specific
-properties:
+#### Mandatory Strata Properties

+The prefix "strata" is reserved for use within the Strata core distribution.

   - **input**           A readable Stream of data contained in the request body
   - **error**           A writable Stream for error output
   - **session**         An object containing session data
   - **strataVersion**   The current version of Strata as [major, minor, patch]

-There are the following restrictions:
+#### Invariants

+The environment must always adhere to the following restrictions.

   - **protocol**         must be either "http:" or "https:"
   - **requestMethod**    must be a valid HTTP verb as an uppercase String